| |

 A minimum hardware configuration for a

-Gigabytes of Ram, a hard drive that is rated in Gigabytes,
+Gigabytes of Ram, a hard drive that is rated in hundreds of Gigabytes,

 rather than megabytes, and that has at least 1 Gigabyte of